langchain-ai/langgraph/docs/docs/cloud/how-tos/rollback_concurrent.md

 ## Rollback

-This guide assumes knowledge of what double-texting is, which you can learn about in the [double-texting conceptual guide](/cloud/concepts/#double-texting).
+This guide assumes knowledge of what double-texting is, which you can learn about in the [double-texting conceptual guide][double-texting].

 The guide covers the `rollback` option for double texting, which interrupts the prior run of the graph and starts a new one with the double-text.
 This option is very similar to the `interrupt` option, but in this case the first run is completely deleted from the database and cannot be restarted.
 Below is a quick example of using the `rollback` option.